leonard538/BrandedVsGeneric_Drug_Prescription_Analysis/README.md

 ## 📝 License

 This project is for educational and compliance auditing purposes related to the Cheaper Medicines Act (RA 9502) of the Philippines.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please ensure any additions align with the CMA compliance audit objectives.